whimboo/mozmill-automation/README.md

     testrun_functional "C:\Program Files (x86)\Firefox Developer Edition\firefox.exe"

+There is a `--help` option available for further information of any of the testrun scripts:

+    `testrun_functional --help`

 ## Addons
 The `testrun_addons` script executes available Mozmill tests for add-ons, which should usually be hosted at http://addons.mozilla.org.
-At this time there's only 1 addon that has tests, and that is *Selenium IDE*.
-To be able to run this, you also need to pass in `--with-untrusted` as an argument.
+For add-ons not hosted on AMO, you also need to pass in `--with-untrusted` as an argument.

 The `testrun_compat_addons` script is a special testrun to execute add-on compatibility tests for Firefox, which ensures that major add-ons are still